KnudsenMorten/ClientInspectorV2/README.md

 $AzDcrDceTableCreateFromAnyMachine          = $true
 ```

-3. Start Powershell as local admin
+2. Start Powershell as local admin

-4. Start the script using this command
+3. Start the script using this command
 ```js
 C:\ClientInspector\ClientInspector.ps1 -verbose:$true
 ```

-5. It wil now run for 10-15 min and create the necessary tables & Data Collection Rules - based on the actual structure in your environment
+4. ClientInspector will run for 10-20 min and create the necessary tables & Data Collection Rules - based on the actual structure in your environment.
+Please go through the results on the screen and look for any errors (red)

-6. When first run of the script has completed, then run it again.
-Now data will be sent into the solution.

-7. Verify data is coming in using Kusto queries in the different tables.
-NOTE: In can take approx 10-15 min for the first upload of data, as the pipeline needs to be created in backend
+5. When everything looks good, re-run the script and it will go through much faster.
+Verify data is coming in using Kusto queries in the different tables.
+NOTE: It can take approx 10-15 min for the first upload of data, as the pipeline needs to be created in backend

-8. As the last change, we need to change 2 parameters in the parameters to tell ClientInspector to only make schema changes when run from the reference machine
+6. As the last change, we need to change 2 parameters in the parameters to tell ClientInspector to only make schema changes when running from the reference machine.
 ```js
 $AzLogDcrTableCreateFromReferenceMachine    = @("<<MyReferenceMachineComputerName>>")   # sample @("ComputerName")
 $AzLogDcrTableCreateFromAnyMachine          = $false    # important so changes can only happen on reference machine
 ```
-9. You are now ready to deploy it to your test group
+7. You are now ready to deploy it to your test group

 </details>

 3. Setup deployment job to let ClientInspector run every day to collect the inventory.
 You can run the ClientInspector script using your favorite deployment tool.
-Scripts for Microsoft Intune and ConfigMgr (or any other tool running a CMD-file) are provided.
+Scripts for Microsoft Intune and ConfigMgr are provided.
 <details>
   <summary>How to deploy using Microsoft Intune ?</summary>

 <br>
-  You will run the inventory script using the method remediation script in Microsoft Intune.
+  You will run the inventory script using 'proactive remediations' in Microsoft Intune.

 1. [Download the detection script ClientInspector_Detection.ps1](https://raw.githubusercontent.com/KnudsenMorten/ClientInspectorV2/main/Intune/ClientInspector_Detection.ps1)